 "The purpose of this solar access provision is to provide as much solar access as feasible during the winter solar heating hours to existing or potential buildings by requiring all new structures to be constructed as far south on their lots as is necessary and feasible."

 If your local zoning ordinance includes such a provision, make sure the proposed second story addition complies with the stated rule.
 Typically, there are exceptions written into solar access provisions to allow development in cases where strict compliance with the provision would make development impractical.
-So again, this provision may not stop development of the second story, but by making sure the solar access provision is enforced to the extent possible, you can minimize the impact of the addition.
+So again, this provision might not stop development of the second story, but by making sure the solar access provision is enforced to the extent possible, you can minimize its impact on you.

-In addition to building code and zoning ordinance provisions that may provide arguments for why your neighbor’s second story addition should not be approved, you may also want to look into whether any private agreements limit development.
-For example, is your property located in a subdivision with Covenants, Conditions, and Restrictions (“CC&Rs”) that prohibit second stories?
+In addition to building code and zoning ordinance provisions that might provide arguments for why your neighbor's second story addition should not be approved, you could also look into whether any private agreements limit development.
+For example, is your property located in a subdivision with Covenants, Conditions, and Restrictions ("CC&Rs") that prohibit second stories?
 Be sure to review any CC&Rs that apply in your neighborhood.

-In addition to CC&Rs, other private agreements may limit development on your neighbor’s property.
-For example, a previous owner of your house may have, after agreement with the owner of your neighbor’s property, created and recorded an easement that protects your right to sunlight or a view, by limiting development on your neighbor’s property.
-If you are unaware of any such agreement, you may need to go down to the County Clerk or County Recorder to search the public records.
-A title company or real estate attorney can help you with this type of search.
+In addition to CC&Rs, other private agreements might limit development on your neighbor's property.
+For example, a previous owner of your house might have, after agreement with the owner of your neighbor's property, created and recorded an easement that protects your right to sunlight or a view, by limiting development on your neighbor's property.
+If you are unaware of any such agreement, you might need to go down to the County Clerk or County Recorder to search the public records.
+A title company or real estate attorney can help with this type of search.

-A real estate or land use attorney should be able to help you work through the possible arguments you may have and help you properly challenge your neighbor’s second story addition.
-You should move promptly to protect your rights.
-Missing a deadline may bar you from being able to challenge the addition, even if the addition will violate the law.
+A real estate or land use attorney should be able to help you work through the possible arguments you might have and properly challenge your neighbor's second story addition.
+Act promptly to protect your rights.
+Missing a deadline could bar you from being able to challenge the addition, even if the addition will violate the law.